-Booming Babies

-An Bronx community board hosts a loud, long debate over the future of a proposed youth center

-YUDELKA NÚÑEZ Bronx Journal Staff Reporter

-uring its April

-18th meeting,

-leaders and members of Community Board 9

-in the east Bronx debated the

-possible opening of a youth

-center by a local church in

-a quiet neighborhood of

-Blackrock Avenue

 More than 60 people attended the meeting, including many homeowners who opposed the possible opening of a youth center in their community.
 Many believe that the tranquility of the neighborhood might be disturbed.
-John Rivera, a 52 year-old homeowner, was totally against this proposal.
+John Rivera, a 52 yearold homeowner, was totally against this proposal.
 "I do not want it there; I have had bad experiences with group homes.
 There were kids screaming all over the place and jumping over people's backyards.

-The church intends to demolish the property and construct a two story building, which will include a gymnasium, a kitchen, office space, classrooms, bathrooms, and supply space

 You buy a house in a peaceful neighborhood that cost you \$200,000 or \$300,000 and then group homes come into the community and mess up everything.
 These are trouble kids that start causing problems hanging out on the streets, they have bad habits and you don't want those kids near your own children," said Rivera.

-Opening a youth center is an unofficial proposal made by The Church of the Revelation, a small neighborhood Pentecostal congregation that is located at 1154 White Plains Road in the eastern portion of the Bronx.
+The youth center is an unofficial proposal made by The Church of the Revelation, a small neighborhood Pentecostal congregation that is located at 1154 White Plains Road in the eastern portion of the Bronx.

-At the meeting a written memorandum prepared by the church was given to attendees.
+At the meeting a written memorandum by the church was given to attendees.
 The memo has also been circulated to local residents of Blackrock Avenue.
-In it, the church explains its intentions to purchase property located at 1947 Blackrock Avenue, where it plans to build the community youth center.
-They also stated that they do not wish to move forward without considering the community's opinion on this matter
+In it, the church explains its intentions on purchasing a property located at 1947 Blackrock Avenue, where it plans to build a youth center for the community.
+They also stated that they do not wish to move forward without considering the community's opinion on this matter.

-According to the memo their objective is to buy a house and adjacent vacant lot.
-The